sinistersnare/sinistersnare.github.io/content/post/07-continuations-as-returns.md

 A great thing about having continuations is that they can be passed around like any value, so we can return from some deeply nested function easily if need be.

-However, right now, the only continuation we have seen is the `exit` continuation, that is provided as a way to quit the program.
+However, right now, the only actual continuation value we have seen is the `exit` continuation, that is provided as a way to quit the program.
+We have been passing it around, but, how do we get any continuation?
-How do we get any continuation?
 If I want to call `var = foo(42, ???)` How do I get a continuation that will return and then fill in `var`?
 Lets use an operator called `cc`, the 'current continuation':

 ```python